-Here its author Allan Brodie describes how photographs from our Aerofilms collection tell the story of England’s seaside resorts as places of leisure, but also as working towns in times of war and peace.
+England’s seaside resorts are places of leisure but also tell stories of working towns in times of war and peace.

 In search of health

 People began to visit the seaside in the early 18th century in search of improved health.
 Initially they bathed in the sea using bathing machines or enjoyed baths in small bathhouses, but by the late 19th century growing numbers of people were swimming in the sea and in purpose-built pools.

 The Open-Air Baths at Blackpool opened on 9 June 1923.
 Designed by J C Robinson at a cost of £80,000, the pool measured 115m by 52.4m, much larger than a modern Olympic-size pool.
 Around the outside, there was a colonnade of Doric columns flanking a central, Beaux Arts, domed entrance and a café with a pergola-style roof terrace.

 There were 574 dressing rooms around the concourse measuring a third of a mile long and tiers of seating could accommodate around 3,000 spectators on three sides.
 By the 1960s, the popularity of the open-air pool at Blackpool, and outdoor pools in general, was in decline and so it closed in 1981 and was demolished in 1983.
 Since 1986 its site has been occupied by the Sandcastle Waterworld indoor leisure centre.